YungSwalay/www.isabellewyse.rocks/README.md

 ## So what did Uncle Charlie actually get me for Chistmas this year?
-A domain name is a way for other people to easily get things that you've made from places that you put them.
+A domain name is a way for other people to easily get things that you've made from places that you put them on the internet.
 It's (kind of) like an address for your webpage!

 So now if you want to make a webpage (maybe with some help from Mom and/or Dad),